coolbutuseless/yyjsonr/README.md

 JSON correspond to an array of row-major matrices in human-readable order.

 `{jsonlite}` does things differently.

 The array formats are internally consistent within each package, but not cross-compatible between them i.e. you cannot serialize an array in `{yyjsonr}` and re-create it exactly using `{jsonlite}`.

-The matrix handling in `{yyjsonr}` is compatible with the expectations of GeoJSON coordinate handling.

 ``` r
 # A simple 3D array